Navigator365/Notes/content/CMSC417/Network Layer/Distance Vector Routing.md

 Eventually, it'll stop when $D_y(x) > 50$, since $D_z(x)$ will select a minimum and no longer change on every triggered update, but that's still an awful lot of wasted time.

-This problem is called the **count-to-infinity problem.** While we don't actually count to infinity, we want our distance vectors to quickly converge to the actual least-cost paths, not this meandering process.
+This problem is called the **count-to-infinity problem.** While we don't always count to infinity (we usually stop once we hit a min condition, unless our only other option is infinity in the case of a down link), we want our distance vectors to quickly converge to the actual least-cost paths, not this meandering process.
 Luckily, we have a couple of mitigations:

 - **Hard cap**: Define infinity as a small enough number, and we won't waste too much time.
 In modern implementations of this protocol, infinity is 16.
 - **Split Horizon**: When sending routing updates, don't send routes back to who we just learned them from.
 For example, if an update from router $A$ causes an entry in router $B's$ distance vector to change, we won't send that entry back to router $A$.